-(b) Evaluation of RAS and RAS Blended with Manufactured Sand Test Results.
+(b) Evaluation of RAS Test Results.
 All of the test results, with the exception of percent unacceptable materials, shall be compiled and averaged for asphalt binder content and gradation.
-Individual test results, when compared to the averages, will be accepted if within the tolerances listed below.
+A five test average of results from the original pile will be used in the mix designs.
+Individual test results run thereafter, when compared to the average used for the mix design, will be accepted if within the tolerances listed below.

 Parameter RAS

 No. 8 (2.36 mm) ± 5 %

 No. 16 (1.18 mm) ± 5 %

-No. 30 (600 μm) ±4%
+No. 30 (600 μm) ± 4 %

-No. 200 (75 μm) ± 2.0 %
+No. 200 (75 μm) ± 2.5 %

-Asphalt Binder Content ± 1.5 %
+Asphalt Binder Content ± 2.0 %

-If more than 20 percent of the individual sieves and/or asphalt binder content tests are out of the above tolerances, or if the percent unacceptable material exceeds 0.5 percent by weight of material retained on the # 4 (4.75 mm) sieve, the RAS or RAS blend shall not be used in Department projects.
+If any individual sieve and/or asphalt binder content tests are out of the above tolerances when compared to the average used for the mix design, the RAS shall not be used in Hot-Mix Asphalt unless the RAS representing those tests is removed from the stockpile.
 All test data and acceptance ranges shall be sent to the District for evaluation.